 This delicious turkey-shaped Thanksgiving appetizer board is made with a few simple ingredients, but it's tasty and very cute.

-The key to this recipe is really the pear and the endive leaves - they make up the shape of the bird.
+The key to this recipe is the pear and the endive leaves—they make up the bird's shape.

-I'll show you how to make a whipped feta dip as a filling, but you could use hummus or anything else you'd like.
+I'll show you how to make a whipped feta dip as a filling, but you could use hummus or anything else.

 Why You'll Love this Appetizer Board

-This is really the cutest Thanksgiving appetizer tray!
-It's a great plate to set out while people are waiting for the main meal or would be a perfect addition to a Thanksgiving potluck.
+This is the cutest Thanksgiving appetizer tray!
+It's a great plate to set out while waiting for the main meal or would be a perfect addition to a Thanksgiving potluck.

-It's easy to eat this appetizer as well because the endive leaves are only two bites and easy to hold!
+This appetizer is also easy to eat because the endive leaves are only two bites long and easy to hold!

 Ingredients You'll Need